rippedpiracy/docs/Utilities/leaks.md

 [**s1ck.pw**](https://s1ck.pw/dispenser.php) - No-Hassles Dispenser, gives out many different Accounts as soon as you visit the page.

-[**Steam Account Generator**](https://accgen.cathook.club/) - Actual Generator for Steam Accounts, creates a Steam Alt with no Paid Games included, mostly used for cheating.

 [**The Altening**](https://thealtening.com/free/free-minecraft-alts) | [**EasyMC**](https://easymc.io/) - Minecraft Token Dispensers, they need an external app for the "Accounts" to work, not recommended.

 # Paid Content Leaks